-Sexual Harassment
+14) Prevention of Sexual Harassment

-- 26. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above, obtain sexual harassment training documentation from management, and observe that the documentation demonstrates that each employee/official completed at least one hour of sexual harassment training during the calendar year. - 27.
-Observe the entity has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the entity's premises if the entity does not have a website). - 28.
-Obtain the entity's annual sexual harassment report for the current period, observe that the report was dated on or before February 1, and observe that it includes the applicable requirements of R.S.
-42:344: - a) Number and percentage of public servants in the agency who have completed the training requirements; - b) Number of sexual harassment complaints received by the agency; - c) Number of complaints which resulted in a finding that sexual harassment occurred; - d) Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and - e) Amount of time it took to resolve each complaint.
+- A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A, obtain sexual harassment training documentation from management, and observe that the documentation demonstrates each employee/official completed at least one hour of sexual harassment training during the calendar year as required by R.S.
+42:343. - B. Observe that the entity has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the entity's premises if the entity does not have a website).

+- C. Obtain the entity's annual sexual harassment report for the current period, observe that the report was dated on or before February 1, and observe that the report includes the applicable requirement of R.S.
+42:344: - Number and percentage of public servants in the agency who have completed the training requirements; - ii.
+Number of sexual harassment complaints received by the agency; - iii.
+Number of complaints which resulted in a finding that sexual harassment occurred; - iv.
+Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and - v.
+Amount of time it took to resolve each complaint.